Check out my /now to see where I am now.

 April of 2017, I started on a journey with a shoe string budget eager to travel and find a place called home.
 I walked and hitchhiked for three months from Portugal to Lithuania, where I spent all summer writing, until Lithuania got cold.
 Then I fled to New Zealand where I hitchhiked for four months.
 There I realized, home is not a place but a feeling, and if I can’t find it then I will start it.

 I returned to Lithuania in the summer of 2018 with the intention to explore my country by bike and search for a place with a community where I could start a home.
-I want to start a food forest so that in 15 years I will have a fruit tree paradise.
+My dream is to start a food forest so that in 15 years I will have a fruit paradise.
+I want a place to call home which will be a retreat for arts & creativity, food, nature, and everything learning.
 I found that place 49 kilometers outside of Vilnius.

 About Maruf Hops Maps

 I started this website as a travel blog, but writing about travel destinations didn’t resonate with my hope to free people from a claustrophobic 9-to-5 life and travel.
 Thus, since I started writing here in early 2016 this website turned into a smorgasbord of random articles about exotic fruits, travel destinations, and stories from traveling.
 I don’t know what I want from Maruf Hops Maps anymore, so instead, I’ve been writing on Medium about habit building, consciousness, social norms & society, etc… I haven’t been able to make use of this site, though the future may know…